decanus/ethtx_ce/README.md

 Parameters `[CHAIN_ID]_NODE_URL` should hold valid urls to ethereum nodes; Parameter `ETHERSCAN_KEY` should be equal to Etherscan API key assigned to user.

-For docker container, values should be placed in `.env_docker` file since urls for database are differrent than normal instance
+For docker container, values should be placed in `.docker_env` file since urls for database are differrent than normal instance

 # API